 That is the unloader valve, hard at work!

-In the photo above you can see that the unloader attached to the side of the pressure switch in a typical DIY air compressor installation.
+In the photo the unloader valve is attached to the side of the pressure switch, in what is a typical DIY air compressor installation.

 Different manufacturers have different methods of tripping their unloader valves.
 The purpose of the typical unloader valve, regardless of its shape or location on the compressor or whether it is mechanically operated or electronically fired, is to unload the air trapped over a compressor piston.